- Apply links menu

 - My Account links menu

-For further information on the pilots and the rollout of the 20 mph project visit our 20mph website (www.bristol20mph.co.uk).
+For further information on the project and maps of the 20mph areas, visit our 20mph website (www.bristol20mph.co.uk).

 Bristol City Council's Cycling City project (a joint initiative between Bristol City and South Gloucestershire Councils), in partnership with the Active Bristol programme, have funded a pilot 20 mph speed scheme in two residential areas in Bristol.